ammar20112001/ammar20112001/README.md

 ###

-<h1 align="center">__aboutme__</h1>
+<h2 align="center">__aboutme__</h2>

 ###

-<p align="left">I'm Ammar, originally from Pakistan and living in Kuwait. <br>I'm majoring in CS and I'm self learning AI, everything from studying theory of Machine Learning and Deep Learning to writing code and exploring the engineering side of things. <br>In short, I love CODING and in the next few months, I've set myself up to equip all the necessary knowledge and tools to built a production ready AI powered application.<br><br>So far, I've built a few projects (checkout my pinned repos) and worked as an internee for a startup company building AI powered product and spent 100's of hours studying Machine Learning and Deep Learning theory and state-of-the-art work and research papers.<br><br>📚 I'm working towards getting the following stack of technologies under my belt:<br>--- Cloud computing: AWS, GCP<br>--- LLM framework and libraries: Langchain, NLTK, LlamaIndex<br>--- Big data technologies: Hadoop, Spark<br>--- Production: Docker, Kubernetes<br><br>⚡ My current stack: PyTorch, PyTorch Lightning, TensorFlow, Keras, Transformers, Pandas, NumPy, Scikit-Learn, Matplotlib, Weights & Biases</p>
+<p align="left">I'm Ammar, from Pakistan and living in Kuwait.
+I'm majoring in CS and I'm self learning AI, everything from studying theory of Machine Learning and Deep Learning to writing code and exploring the engineering side of things.
+In short, I love CODING and in the next few months, I've set myself up to equip all the necessary knowledge and tools to build production ready AI powered applications.<br><br>So far, I've built a few projects <b>(checkout my pinned repos)</b> and worked as an internee for a startup company building AI powered product and spent 100's of hours studying Machine Learning and Deep Learning theory and state-of-the-art work and research papers.<br><br>📚 I'm working towards getting the following stack of technologies under my belt:<br>--- Cloud computing: AWS, GCP<br>--- LLM framework and libraries: Langchain, NLTK, LlamaIndex<br>--- Big data technologies: Hadoop, Spark<br>--- Production: Docker, Kubernetes<br><br>⚡ My tech stack: PyTorch, PyTorch Lightning, TensorFlow, Keras, Transformers, Pandas, NumPy, Scikit-Learn, Matplotlib, Weights & Biases</p>

 ###